 Young ones certainly don’t want to drill grammar worksheets any more than you do—getting them to absorb Spanish through repetitive but fun games can be much more effective.

 Another cool feature is that you can track your young student’s progress over time.
 The website starts at absolute beginner and allows young learners to access progressively more challenging material.

 Best for Self-guided Learning: BBC Primary Languages Spanish

-BBC’s free Spanish language resources are great for slightly older students who are more comfortable exploring a website on their own without parental guidance.
+BBC’s free Spanish language resources are great for slightly older students (ages 7-11) at the beginner to intermediate level.

-For each topic, you’ll find a Spanish-English word list with a clickable pronunciation guide, plus topic-specific videos, photos, songs and games.
+For each of the vocabulary topics, you’ll find a Spanish-English word list with a clickable pronunciation guide, plus topic-specific videos, photos, songs and games.

 Let the student pick the topic that most appeals to them and then explore the vocabulary and apply it to games and other activities!

 As it’s a UK-based resource, it’s more geared toward European Spanish than Latin American Spanish.
 There’s even a whole subtopic on Spain’s culture, history and society complete with songs and videos!

 One important note: on the website, you have to choose KS2 (Year 3 and above) to have the option to choose the Spanish subject.